 We have found that by pulling together and doing our best, good things happen.

-How is Christmas in the City different from ‘Toys for Tots’ and other organizations which collect and distribute holiday gifts?
+How is Christmas in the City different from ‘Toys for Tots’ & other organizations that collect/distribute holiday gifts?

 After being greeted at the door by their favorite cartoon characters, the children are lavished with a catered lunch, a stage show, petting zoo, hands-on exhibits from local museums, carnival rides, clowns, athletes from local pro teams, visits with Santa.
-Hair dressers, barbers and estheticians pamper both Mom’s and kids.
+Hair dressers, barbers and estheticians pamper both moms and kids.
 Dentists clean teeth.
 All this happens in a safe, festive environment.
-It is The Best Day of the Year for most of our guests.
+For most of our guests, the Christmas in the City party is The Best Day of the Year.

 More than simply giving a gift, we attempt to connect with the family and child in a way that they know their neighbors care for them.
 And having developed relationships with organizations sheltering homeless families, Christmas in the City is able to offer support and guidance to families as they transition from shelters to their own homes.

-We do accept non-toy items and collectables that can serve as stocking stuffers if they are in like new condition.
+As for used toys, the answer is “No.” We do accept non-toy items and collectibles that can serve as stocking stuffers if they are “good as new” condition.